-Feeling close to one dependable adult is at the heart of resilience for children
+Feeling close to one dependable adult is at the heart of building resilience for children

 Dedicate time and enthusiasm

 Special Time is a simple way to remind our children that we love them.
-It works especially well when there are persistent irritants in our relationship with them, because it disciplines us, the parents, to be pleased with them for a specific period of time.
-I call Special Time a "listening tool" because it's a reliable tool for putting us parents in the listening, accepting, and enthusiastic role, so that our children can tell that we're behind them.
+It works especially well when there are persistent irritants in our relationship with them, because it disciplines us to be pleased with each child for a specific period of time.
+I call Special Time a “listening tool” because it’s a reliable way to adopt a listening, accepting, enthusiastic role.
+Special Time allows your child to actually feel your support!

-What your child chooses will help you see what he loves and what he wants.
+What your child chooses will help you understand more about what he loves and what he wants.
 This is very important communication for you to receive.
-When your child can show you what he loves, and you pay warm attention, he feels closer to you.
-That closeness is the heart of resilience.
-When a child's parents aren't able to play a good role, any other caring adult willing to be "crazy about" the child, and to give Special Time in some form, can build resilience in that child.
+When your child can show you what he loves while you pay warm attention, he’ll feel closer to you.
+That closeness is at the heart of resilience.
+And your child’s delight in having your uninterrupted attention is likely to capture your heart, as well, so that the bond between you becomes stronger.

 Listen to the feelings that emerge

-Often, Special Time encourages a child to try to express feelings that they need to offload.
+Often, Special Time encourages a child to express feelings that he needs to offload.
 And this brings us to the second factor I think is crucial in building resilience in children.
-When children have someone willing to listen to their feelings all the way through, they can bounce back from disappointment.
-They don't have to carry festering upsets year after year.
-They express them, cry or tantrum their way through them, and see their world as shinier and more hopeful afterward.
-I like to call this Staylistening, because the parent has to make a conscious decision to stay with a child who is clearing away his upset feelings.
+When a child has someone who will listen to his feelings all the way through, he can bounce back from disappointment.
+He doesn’t have to carry festering upsets day to day or year to year.
+He can express his hurt feelings and cry or tantrum until he actually feels “done.”

 Here’s one parent’s story of how Special Time and Staylistening can work: